pharaox/carnalitas_x_agot/README.md

 ### Slavery Realm Laws

 In AGOT, rulers can decide to either allow or forbid slavery via a realm law.
-Most Free Cities start with slavery allowed, while most other realms start with slavery forbidden.
-Every ruler can set their own slavery law, however in this mod it is assumed that rulers must abide by the slavery law of their liege if they have one.
+Most Free Cities start with *Slavery Allowed*, while most other realms start with *Slavery Forbidden*.
+Every ruler can choose to allow or forbid slavery if they have no liege or their liege has allowed it, but must forbid slavery if their liege has forbidden it.

 If slavery is forbidden by a ruler's liege, slavery actions performed by this ruler may have different consequences depending on whether the violation is considered a capital crime, a non-capital crime, or neither by the liege.

-* If owning slaves of a certain faith is a crime in the liege's faith, enslaving such characters is considered a capital crime, unless the liege's culture has one of the *Slavery Embraced* or *Thralls* [cultural parameters](#slavery-cultural-parameters).
+* Enslaving is considered a capital crime, unless the liege's culture has one of the *Slavery Embraced* or *Thralls* [cultural parameters](#slavery-cultural-parameters).
-* If owning slaves of a certain faith is either crime or shunned in the liege's faith, performing slavery actions on such characters (except freeing or ransoming) is considered a non-capital crime, unless the liege's culture has one of the *Slavery Embraced* or *Thralls* [cultural parameters](#slavery-cultural-parameters).
+* Performing other slavery actions (except freeing or ransoming) is considered a non-capital crime, unless the liege's culture has one of the *Slavery Embraced* or *Thralls* [cultural parameters](#slavery-cultural-parameters).
-* If owning slaves of a certain faith is accepted in the liege's faith, performing slavery actions on such characters (except freeing or ransoming) is still frowned upon, but not considered a crime.

 If a ruler actually breaks the slavery law of their liege, this is punished by adding an opinion modifier to the liege with 3 different levels of harshness, depending on the severity of the violation: